grpc/proposal/A37-xds-aggregate-and-logical-dns-clusters.md

 to represent logical DNS and aggregate clusters.
 Specifically:

 - cluster type (EDS, logical DNS, or aggregate)
+- for logical DNS clusters, the DNS name to resolve (in "host:port" form)
 - for aggregate clusters, a prioritized list of underlying cluster names

 The existing field for the EDS service name will be used only when the